-While you can make a repayment at any time, you don’t need to until you sell the property being used as security, or until your death, at which time the full loan amount and interest owed would be recovered from your estate.
+While you can make a repayment at any time, you generally don’t need to until you sell the property being used as security, or until your death, after which time the full loan amount and interest owed would be recovered from your estate.
 Keep in mind that the longer you take to repay the loan, the more interest you or your relatives will likely need to pay.

 Potential risks to consider

-If you are retired and own your home but are still struggling to make ends meet, then the Pension Loan Scheme might be worth considering as a supplement to your income.
+If you are retired and own your home but are still struggling to make ends meet, then the Pension Loans Scheme might be worth considering as a supplement to your income.
 But it’s worthwhile weighing up the potential downsides before applying, such as: